Roasted pumpkin seeds are really good for you and super tasty! Follow this simple recipe for a great fall-time treat!

 When you finish disemboweling your pumpkin you’re left with a big pile of seeds and pulp that used to go straight into the garbage around here.
 A few years back I found a recipe for roasted pumpkin seeds and decided to give it a try.
 Mrs. Stoney was very skeptical at first but now she has become a huge fan.
 In fact, we grow (and buy) extra pumpkins just so we could have the seeds for roasting.

 There are all kinds of health benefits to roasted pumpkin seeds.

 Some studies that show roasted pumpkin seeds help promote prostate health in men.
-Pumpkin seeds are high in the minerals magnesium, manganese and phosphorus, and a good source of iron, copper, protein, and zinc.
+Pumpkin seeds are high in the minerals magnesium, manganese, and phosphorus, and are a good source of iron, copper, protein, and zinc.
 The seeds also contain Omega 3 fats and may also have some anti-inflammatory properties.
 Simply search the web for more on the health benefits of roasted pumpkin seeds.